smarkesini/xpack/README.md

 Python (>=3.7), numpy (>=1.15.0), either scipy (>=1.3.1)  (for CPU) or [cupy >=7.0](https://docs-cupy.chainer.org/en/stable/index.html) (for GPU).

 **Recommended**:
 [mpi4py](https://mpi4py.readthedocs.io/en/stable/) for multicore and distributed jobs.
-It uses shared memory if the mpi framework supports it.
-If using conda, the feedstock version has cuda-aware mpi support: https://github.com/conda-forge/openmpi-feedstock , https://github.com/conda-forge/mpi4py-feedstock
+It uses shared memory if the mpi framework supports it and cuda aware mpi see [7].
+If using conda, the feedstock version has cuda-aware mpi support: https://github.com/conda-forge/openmpi-feedstock , https://github.com/conda-forge/mpi4py-feedstock.

 [tomopy](https://tomopy.readthedocs.io/en/latest/) To use tomopy-gridrec and tomopy-astra: tomopy and tomopy-[astra](https://www.astra-toolbox.com/).